-We would advise parents/guardians to initially discuss a Flexi Schooling approach with the school before making an application.
+We would advise parents/guardians to initially discuss a Flexi Schooling approach with the school before making a request.
 Ultimately, however, it is a decision for the Highland Council and each school as to whether they can support such an arrangement.

 What if the child has additional support needs?

-A parent's/guardian's right to educate their child at home is not changed if their child has additional support needs.
+A parent's/guardian's right to home education is not changed if their child has additional support needs.
 However, it is reasonable for the Council to ask parents/guardians how they plan to cater for their child's needs at home.

-We have no obligation to provide financial or other support for children with additional support needs who are educated at home.
+We have no obligation to provide financial or other support for children with additional support needs who are home educated.